-Getting to know you When you get in touch with us, we will want to learn more about you, your circumstances and your overall financial position.
-We'll also want to hear your thoughts on which type of mortgage you believe is right for you, before walking you through the pros and cons of each option.
-What we must tell you When you first speak to us, we have to tell you what our charges are and how they are to be paid.
-We also have to say if there are any limits to the range of mortgages we can recommend for you.
 Researching the options Using our expert knowledge and database of several thousand mortgages, we will find the deals that are for your needs.
 Recommending the right solution Once we have identified the options available, we'll meet with you again or discuss our recommendations over the phone.
 We'll also write to you so you can review what we have suggested, and why.
 Assuming you're happy with our recommendations, we'll work with you to complete the application forms and liaise with your solicitor, valuers and surveyors on your behalf.
 We can also talk you through the vital areas involved in protecting your new property and we'll stay in touch throughout the process - and into the future.

-Help to Buy: Next steps We hope this guide has given you an overview of the various Help to Buy schemes and the property purchase process.
+Next steps We hope this guide has given an overview of the various Help to Buy schemes and the the property purchase process.
 There are many types of mortgages available, as well as numerous additional things to think about and extra costs to bear in mind.
 If you'd like more information, or would like help planning your first - or next - property purchase, please get in touch.
-Your property may be repossessed if you do not keep up repayments on your mortgage.

-Carl Summers Financial Services T 01952 815930 info@summersheaney.co.uk www.summersheaney.co.uk
+We are an appointed representative of The Openwork Partnership, a trading style of Openwork Limited which is authorised and regulated by the Financial Conduct Authority.
+Carl Summers Financial Services 1 Abbey Court, High Street Newport, Shropshire TF10 7BW 01952 815930 info@summersheaney.co.uk www.summersheaney.co.uk